Resolution Processes for Sexual Misconduct Allegations

 The University is committed to providing a prompt, thorough, equitable, and impartial resolution of all reported violations of this Policy.
 The University uses three processes to resolve reports of Prohibited Conduct under this Policy, as applicable:

 - Title IX Grievance Process: required procedures for a grievance process consistent with the Department of Education’s Title IX Rule to address allegations of Title IX Sexual Harassment, which proceed upon the filing of a “Formal Complaint.”
 A Formal Complaint is a document – including an electronic submission – filed by a Complainant with a signature or other indication that the Complainant is the person who submitted the document, or signed by the Title IX Coordinator, alleging that the Respondent engaged in Title IX Sexual Harassment (as defined above) that occurred within the University's “education program or activity” (as defined above), and requesting the initiation of procedures consistent with Title IX’s requirements to investigate and adjudicate the alleged conduct.
 At the time of the filing of the Formal Complaint, the Complainant must be participating or attempting to participate in the University's education program or activity.
-A Formal Complaint may be filed using the webform located on the left sidebar, or this pdf Formal Complaint Form
+A Formal Complaint may be filed using the form located on the left sidebar, or this pdf Formal Complaint Form

 - Disciplinary Resolution Process: formal procedures that involve an investigation, adjudication and, if appropriate, the imposition of sanctions in all matters of alleged Sexual Misconduct and Prohibited Conduct that are not subject to a Title IX Grievance Process.